Records for safeties in football: Completed pass for a safety

 On September 26, 2021, the Miami Dolphins led the Las Vegas Raiders 14-0 late in the first quarter.

 After an A. J. Cole III punt was downed at the Dolphins' one-yard line by Raider Zay Jones, the Dolphins' first play from scrimmage was a designed swing pass to the left flat thrown by Jacoby Brissett to Jaylen Waddle.
 Waddle caught the pass approximately two yards behind the goal line in his own end zone, but was immediately tackled by Raiders cornerback Casey Hayward for a safety.

 According to Pro-Football-Reference.com, this was the first safety in NFL history on a completed pass that did not include a penalty or fumble on the play.
 The safety earned the Raiders their first points en route to a 31-28 victory in overtime.

 Overtime walkoff safeties

 Under the original NFL overtime rules in 1974, any score by either team in overtime would win the game ("sudden death" for the loser).
-The rules were modified in 2012: the first team to possess the ball in overtime wins immediately if they score a touchdown, and the team that kicks off to them at the beginning of overtime wins immediately if they score a safety.
+The rules were modified in 2012: the first team to possess the ball in overtime wins immediately if they score a touchdown, and the team that kicks off to them at the beginning of overtime wins immediately if they score a safety (or better).
 There have been only three walkoff safety wins in overtime in NFL history: